 No one has any idea of their true origin, which hasn’t stopped people from coming up with some inventive and entertaining explanations.

-Hush Up, Dogs!: Imagine a southern fisherman frying up his catch and his houn’ dawgs drooling and yapping away at the sight.
+Hush Up, Dogs!: Imagine a southern fisherman frying up his catch and his hound dawgs drooling and yapping away at sight.
 To keep them quiet, the cook fried up strips of dough and tossed them to the “puppies” to hush them up.

-It Was Back in the War: The story goes that confederate soldiers cooking their dinners around the campfire thought they heard the enemy coming.
-So, they threw their barking dogs some fried cornmeal and issued the soldierly command “hush puppies!”
+It Was Back in the Civil War: The story goes that confederate soldiers cooking their dinners around the campfire thought they heard the enemy coming.
+So, they threw their barking dogs some fried cornmeal and issued the soldierly command, “hush puppies!”

 Is Any of This True?

 It has to be asked, was fried cornmeal batter ever thrown to noisy dogs to hush them up?
 It is a fact that southerners were munching on tasty balls of fried cornmeal batter decades before they were called hush puppies.